MaxTopan/WarAndCoin/README.md

 Choose up to two cards in hand to burn (of one or both).
 These cards are taken out of the game and are not shuffled back in with the rest of the discard deck.

 <li><h4>Place Shields</h4></li>
-Play one or more shields by placing them landscape on the field.
+Play one or more shields by placing them landscape on the field.<br>
+Shield values:<br>
+J/Q/K: 5/10/15<br><br>
 You cannot have more than one of the same shield value on the field at once.
 For example:<br>
 ✅ J, Q<br>
 ❌ J, J<br>